Garmin Forerunner 45 vs. Vivoactive 3: Which Should You Pick?

 The Bottom Line

 I personally think the Vivoactive 3 is a better value watch, as it has a barometric altimeter and can track more activities.
 If you want to save some money, you can also generally find the Vivoactive 3 for less than $150 on Amazon.
 And if having a watch with music is important to you, the Vivoactive 3 Music is one of the cheapest GPS watches that can do that.

 There are some reasons you might prefer the Forerunner 45 though.
 If you don’t want a touchscreen, are looking for an especially light and comfortable watch, or need to use Audio Prompts, you might consider the Forerunner 45 instead.

 Where to Buy the Garmin Forerunner 45 and Vivoactive 3

-Here are some places to buy these watches, on Amazon and the Garmin website (prices current as of late July 2020).
+If this review helped you, it would mean a ton if you purchased through my affiliate links.
+Here are some places to buy these watches, on Amazon and the Garmin website.
 I also want to encourage you to buy secondhand or from small, local running stores if you can.
 I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a ko-fi.

 Other Watches You Might Consider

 If you were also considering the Forerunner 235, check out these comparisons:

 If you’re looking for more training features and have a larger budget ($300-350), you might also want to check out these comparisons: